rishiosaur/rishiosaur/README.md

 ### Hey there! 👋

 I'm Rishi, a rising HS sophomore that's super interested in open-source development, startups, React, and everything in between.
 I'm primarily a JS dev, but I've worked with Rust, C++, Haskell, and Swift in the past.
-Ever since I wrote my first line of code nearly 7 years ago, I've been on a path of rapid growth
+I'm currently working as the Chief Technological Officer over at (Rapid)[https://github.com/rapidotapp] Ever since I wrote my first line of code nearly 7 years ago, I've been on a path of rapid growth

 [![Rishi's github stats](https://github-readme-stats.vercel.app/api?username=rishiosaur)](https://github.com/anuraghazra/github-readme-stats)